EncodePanda/haskell-starter-kit/README.md

 # haskell-template-project

-This project creates a template to modern Haskell development.
+This project creates a template for modern Haskell development.

 ## Key features